CSCfi/Kielipankki-utilities/vrt-tools/tests/README.md

         stderr: ''
         returncode: 0

+**Note** that anchor names must be unique within a YAML file: even though the YAML specification allows non-unique anchor names (an alias node would refer to the nearest preceding anchor of the name), the Python `yaml` module used in `scripttestlib` does not.

 In Python code, reusable definitions need to be defined in a separate variable (or separate variables) that can be referenced in multiple places in the actual test cases.
 For example: